DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ![Deploy project](/images/Keycloak/deploy_project.png)

-You can retrieve the payload.json from the ODM Decision Server Console or use [the provided payload](payload.json)
+You can retrieve the payload.json from the ODM Decision Server Console or use [the provided payload](payload.json).

-As explained in the ODM on Certified Kubernetes documentation [Configuring user access with OpenID](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-configuring-user-openid), we advise to use basic authentication for the ODM runtime call for performance reasons and to avoid the issue of token expiration and revocation.
+As explained in the ODM on Certified Kubernetes documentation [Configuring user access with OpenID](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-configuring-user-openid), we advise you to use basic authentication for the ODM runtime call for better performance and to avoid token expiration and revocation.

-You can realize a basic authentication ODM runtime call the following way:
+You perform a basic authentication ODM runtime call in the following way:

    ```
   $ curl -H "Content-Type: application/json" -k --data @payload.json \